theresiatawk/theresiatawk/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Develop my skills to become a full stacker
+- 🥅 2024 Goals: Develop my skills to become a full stacker
 - ⚡ Fun fact: Once I enter the Gym or the Dance Hall I don't leave until they kick me out 🤣
-- 📫 How to reach me theresia.tawk@lau.edu
+- 📫 How to reach me tawktheresia@gmail.com

 ### Connect with me: